-In 2012, we expanded our reach in the MA region to the City of Boston, where we opened KIPP Academy Boston Middle School (KAB), the third school in our network.
-The school is temporarily located in the Roxbury neighborhood of Boston, with plans to open a permanent building for grades K-8 in Mattapan in 2016.
-We currently serve 216 middle school students in grades 5-7 and will, when at full enrollment, serve nearly 300 students.
+In 2012, we expanded our reach in the MA region to the City of Boston, where we opened KIPP Academy Boston Middle School (KAB), the second district in our network.
+In August 2016, the middle school building became part of our new K-8 campus in Mattapan serving 274 middle school students in grades 5-8.

 - Grades Served5-8

 Exit tickets are automated, end-of-lesson assessments are used in all grades to gauge objective mastery.
 We utilize the student information system Illuminate to access real time information to make use of technology and data to drive instruction.